stakpak/devx/README.md

-## Developer self-service with a single config file for all envrionments, for all vendors!
+## Developer-centric configurations using a single config for all envrionments, for all vendors!
 ![alt text](https://devx.guku.io/assets/images/image02.png)